hotmodelsactress.com

 Best Movies

-She won the Academy Award for Best Supporting Actress and the Golden Globe Award for Best Supporting Actress for her as Holly in comedy drama film Hannah and Her Sisters (1986).
+She won the Academy Award for Best Supporting Actress and was nominated for the Golden Globe Award for Best Supporting Actress – Motion Picture for her as Holly in comedy drama film Hannah and Her Sisters (1986).

-She won the Academy Award for Best Supporting Actress and the Golden Globe Award for Best Supporting Actress also Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role for her role as Helen Sinclair in black comedy crime movie Bullets Over Broadway (1994).
+She won the Academy Award for Best Supporting Actress and the Golden Globe Award for Best Supporting Actress – Motion Picture for her role as Helen Sinclair in black comedy crime movie Bullets Over Broadway (1994).

 She was nominated for the Academy Award for Best Supporting Actress and the Golden Globe Award for Best Supporting Actress – Motion Picture for her role as Helen Buckman in family comedy drama film Parenthood (1989).